-And we're off to creating things!
+And we’re off to creating things!
 Depending on your theme, make sure to get a clear idea or a plan on how your calendar would look like.
-Use spare design accessories or materials you've bought from the store to decorate your Advent calendar.
-Draw images, sprinkle some glitters and paste decors if necessary.
-Get inspirations here.
+Use spare design accessories or materials you’ve bought from the store to decorate your Advent calendar.
+Draw images, sprinkle some glitter, and paste decor if necessary.
+Get inspiration here.

 Lastly, once you’re done creating your homemade Advent calendar, put it somewhere where your kids can easily have access to it.
 Make it a routine to open it or read the messages in it each day until Christmas.

 That’s how you craft a homemade advent calendar.
 I hope you had fun creating it with your kids, siblings, family, or friends.
 Remember to share the true spirit of Christmas or this holiday with your loved ones.
 Do you have any suggestions to add?
 Leave them in the comment section below.